 Pursuing any other remedy available under the law.

-If Tenant fails to make his/her space payment, Marina may use either of the remedies set forth in paragraph #28 (B, C or D).
-If Marina chooses the remedy in paragraph #28, Marina may rent space to another Tenant.
+If Tenant fails to make his/her space payment, Marina may use either of the remedies set forth in this agreement.
+The Marina reserves the rightto rent space to another Tenant.

-Boat sinking – in the event Tenant’s boat shall, for any reason, sink while berthed in a slip, at dockside or while otherwise occupying Marina waters used by customers of the Marina, if Tenant cannot be contacted immediately and if said sunken boat constitutes a safety or navigation hazard to other boaters, take immediate steps to raise and remove and/or repairs said boat.
-All costs shall be at Tenant’s expense.
+Boat sinking – in the event Tenant’s boat shall, for any reason, sink while berthed in a slip, at dockside or while otherwise occupying Marina waters used by customers of the Marina, immediate steps need to take place to remove any obstruction to waterway and environmental concern to the waterway/environment.
+Tenant shall incur all costs and and immediate steps will be taken to raise and remove and/or repairs said boat.

 It is understood and agreed that Marina will not be responsible for any personal property left in Tenant’s boat.